folkzb/magalu/mgc/sdk/openapi/README.md

 [entrypoint]         [module: module-name]       [resource]    [action]
 ```

+Currently, the spec of container-registry is the best "example" to follow: https://mcr.br-ne-1.jaxyendy.com/docs/openapi.yaml

 ## Reading

 The SDK may contain embedded OpenAPI files if built with `-tags "embed"`.